-During the fourth quarter ended March 31, 2020, concerns related to the spread of COVID-19 began to create global business disruptions as well as disruptions in our operations and to cause negative impacts on our revenues and other financial results.
-COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020.
-The extent to which COVID-19 will impact our financial condition or results of operations is currently uncertain and depends on various factors, including the impact on our customers, partners, and vendors and on the operation of the global markets in general.
+The World Health Organization declared COVID-19 a pandemic on March 11, 2020.
+COVID-19 has had a significant impact on our business during the year ended March 31, 2021.
+The extent to which COVID-19 will continue impacting our financial condition and results of operations remains uncertain and depends on various factors, including the ongoing or recurring impact on our customers, partners, and vendors and on the operation of the global markets in general.
 Because an increasing portion of our business is based on a subscription model, the effect of COVID-19 on our results of operations may also not be fully reflected for some time.

 We have taken actions to mitigate the impact on our business.
-We are currently conducting business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
-These modifications may delay or reduce sales and harm productivity and collaboration.
-We have observed other organizations making similar alterations to their normal business operations, including restrictions imposed by our customers on our ability to access their sites for implementations and support.
-The pandemic could have an adverse impact on demand for our customers' products and services, which in turn could negatively impact the willingness of our customers to enter into or renew contracts with us.
-The pandemic has impacted our ability to complete certain implementations, negatively impacting our ability to recognize revenue, and could also negatively impact the payment of accounts receivable and collections.
+We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
+These modifications may continue to delay or reduce sales and harm productivity and collaboration.
+The pandemic could have an ongoing adverse impact on demand for our customers' products and services, which in turn could continue to negatively impact the willingness of our customers to enter into or renew contracts with us.
+The pandemic has impacted our ability to complete certain implementations, negatively impacting our ability to recognize revenue, and could also negatively impact the ongoing collection of accounts receivable from our customers.

-In addition, during the first quarter of our fiscal 2021, we have reduced discretionary costs, implemented a hiring freeze on non-essential positions and reduced payroll and related costs through layoffs, employee furloughs, employee retirement benefit limitations, and salary decreases for executive team members and certain other employees of the Company.
+During our fiscal 2021, we reduced discretionary costs through actions including hiring freezes on non-essential positions, layoffs, employee furloughs, employee retirement benefit limitations, and salary decreases for executive team members and certain other employees of the Company.

-We may take further actions that alter our business operations as the situation evolves.
+While we have eased certain cost reduction measures recently, we may take further actions that alter our business operations as the situation continues to evolve.
 As a result, the ultimate impact of the COVID-19 pandemic and the effects of the operational alterations we have made in response on our business, financial condition, liquidity, and financial results cannot be predicted at this time.